Hero background

 Weekdays

-07:30Breakfast at the house with fellow participants
+07:30Breakfast at the house with the other participants

-09:00School lessons: English, games and interactive activities
+09:00Lessons at school: English, games and interactive activities

 Weekend

-Weekends are free from any obligations.
-You can explore the area, join day trips or simply relax with fellow volunteers.
+Weekends are free of set activities.
+You can explore the area, plan a short trip, or just take it easy with the other volunteers.

 Visit Durbar Square